hpaluch-pil/grpc-hello-cpp/README.md

   /home/LOGIN/bin/bazel
   ```

-We need also to install gcc-g++ compiler:
+You also have to install C++ compiler

+In case of Ubuntu 20.04 LTS you can install it with:
 ```bash
 g++ libc6-dev libstdc++-9-dev
 ```

+Under Windows you have to install MSVC 2019 + Windows SDK 10.

 Now you can proceed to build...